My Favourite Things to Do in Fes as a Solo Traveller

 Borj Nord is also home to the Museum of Arms, which houses military pieces from more than 30 countries.
 Some of the objects on display were actually manufactured in Fes at a 19th-century industrial arms factory.

-If this is something you’re interested in, time your visit to be at Borj Nord before it closes at 6 pm.
+If this is something you’re interested in, time your visit to be at Borj Nord well before it closes at 6 pm.

 You’ll find more info about the best museums in Fes (including opening hours and entrance fees) in my detailed article here.